Diversity Supplement Grant

 The following individuals are eligible to apply:

-• Principal investigator must apply for the Diversity Supplement Grant and have an active sleep and circadian science research grant from a US federal agency or US-based non-profit organization.
+• Principal investigators with an active sleep and circadian science research grant from a US federal agency or US-based non-profit organization.

 The following candidates are eligible to be supported by the grant: